By Jo-Anne Farrell

 The Ambulance Goods Wheel could not run without the support of the local Service Clubs and groups, who volunteer their time to come down to sell tickets.
-Each night there is a different club or group who help out.
+Each night there is a different club or group who helps out.
 Support from the community for the Ambulance Goods Wheel is amazing, as they know that their efforts are going to help the Hervey Bay Ambulance Service.

-One local furniture business supplies a truck each year, to help transport the Wheel, shelves and bench seats to and from the ‘Stage’.Others donate prizes for second chance draws.
+One local furniture business supplies a truck each year, to help transport the Wheel, shelves, and bench seats to and from the ‘Stage’.Others donate prizes for second chance draws.

-From proceeds of the Goods Wheel over the years, some of the things the Hervey Bay LAC have purchased for the Hervey Bay QAS include, defibrillators, special training mannequins, Leatherman multipurpose tools, tough books, CPR training equipment and supplies and a special hover mat and jack to help paramedics move bariatric patients more safely.
+From proceeds of the Goods Wheel over the years, some of the things the Hervey Bay LAC have purchased for the Hervey Bay QAS include, defibrillators, special training mannequins, Leatherman multi-purpose tools, tough books, CPR training equipment, and supplies, and a special hover mat and jack to help paramedics move bariatric patients more safely.

 The Ambulance Goods Wheel is definitely a great community event, run by community volunteers, for the benefit of the whole community and holidaymakers should they ever need the assistance of Hervey Bay’s Queensland Ambulance Service.